Arondit/db-choice/README.md

 # db-choice
-iploma with automatisation of db choice
+Diploma with automatisation of db choice